Trade and Tobacco

 Indonesia sued the United States in the World Trade Organization over a ban on clove cigarettes, which is part of a U.S. prohibition on flavored cigarettes that appeal to youth.

 Philip Morris International sued Uruguay under a bilateral investment treaty over its laws increasing the size of warning label on cigarettes and limiting the number of variations of each brand.
 Uruguay adopted these policies to counter the tobacco industry’s use of the deceptive terms "light," "low tar" and "mild."

 Philip Morris International sued Australia over its new law requiring plain cigarette packaging under an Australia-Hong Kong bilateral investment treaty.

 Philip Morris International's Turkish subsidiary has sued Turkey, claiming that a requirement that warnings cover 65 percent of the cigarette pack infringes on trademarks protected by treaties on intellectual property rights.

-Tobacco is simply not like any other consumer product, and should not be treated as one in trade agreements.
+Tobacco is simply not like any other consumer product, and should not be treated as one in trade and investment agreements.
 What’s at stake is the authority of nations to take actions that literally would save millions of lives.